 2. Design an all-about-me table tent

 Have students design an all-about-me table tent.
 Students follow the directions to paint and label a picture and add their name and images to show their interests.
 Print work as a table tent to put on desks at school or make home learning feel more like being in class at school.

 Assign the Table Tent template in Wixie to get students started.

 Assign the Photobooth template in Wixie to have students capture their image and add props that tell you about their interests and passions.

 4. Write “who am I?” riddles

-If you are learning remotely, the two-page sample has students write clues on page one and introduce themselves using video one page two.
-This makes it easy to combine into a single file and share with the entire class so they can get to know each other.
+Students write clues on page one and introduce themselves using video on page two.
+This makes it easy to combine into a single file and project for the entire class to view and get to know each other through a guessing game.

 5. Design the perfect backpack

 Students usually spend a lot of time finding the perfect backpack in the fall.
-Since they may not have even gotten to purchase a new backpack this year, have them design their own to give you a sense of their personality and style.
-Search “backpack” at your Wixie homepage to find a coloring template.
+Assign the backpack template to your students so they can create a design that gives you a sense of their personality and style.

 6. Customize a student ID